webyrd/relational-parsing-with-derivatives/README.md

 6. See if tabling will allow the code to handle CFGs, not just regular languages.
 This may require implementing coinductive logic programming.
 This may be accomplished more easily in core.logic, since miniKanren's tabling implementation doesn't yet support constraints.

 7. Clean up/Racketize the Super Chobo Racket implementation.
+[UPDATE: Asumu Takikawa and Sam Tobin-Hochstadt kindly cleaned up the Racket code.]

 8. Implement Matt's derivatives based lexer as well.
 Do both lexing and parsing relationally, as a pipeline.
 What interesting things can you do when running backwards?